Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Use it to see if the campaign had an effect in getting you more online exposure,” Silobod adds.

 *Editor’s note: Brand awareness is notoriously difficult to track.
-Along with using Google Trends to monitor brand mentions, you can use our Audience Building & Brand Awareness template.
+Along with using Google Trends to monitor brand mentions, you can use our Audience Building & Brand Awareness dashboard template.
 It includes key metrics (such as website clicks), and campaign results overviews:

 The expert tips we’ve shared so far all follow a similar pattern: Looking for trends that are on the rise, then jumping on them with your marketing campaigns.